Friday, 5 June 2015

 With such a thin atmosphere on Mars, the sky should be predominantly black, just like on Earth at 100,000 feet, with occasional instances of redness from dust storms.
 The idea that there is enough dust always suspended in the thin Martian atmosphere to give a constant red hue seems extremely unlikely.

 It has also been claimed that the red Mars we see, that looks like a star in the night sky, is due again to suspended dust in the atmosphere - in combination with the planet's surface colour.
 Yet when we look at the Moon we see its colour does not come from dust suspended in an atmosphere, but from the dark surface, the Sun's white light, and the effects of our own atmosphere.
-The same can hold true of Mars and we should not automatically accept that dust in the atmosphere must be the primary element - although such an effect is present when there are dust storms, which is to be expected on a planet that comprises mostly of desert.
+The same can hold true of Mars and we should not automatically accept that dust in the atmosphere must be the primary element - although it is present when there are dust storms, which is to be expected on a planet that comprises mostly of desert.

-The bottom line is that according to the official account - with a thin atmosphere - the Martian sky should theoretically be very black.
+The bottom line is that according to the official account - with a thin atmosphere - the sky should theoretically be very black.
 There is no evidence to show that there is enough dust continually suspended in the clear sky to create the haze needed to produce an orange sky we see in the official pictures - the ones labelled as showing the true Martian sky colour.

 The same process we find Earth works on Mars - the basic physics does not change.